DaWe1992/Invoice_KuGa/README.md

 # InvoiceKuGa

-The purpose of the application is to create invoices.
-Furthermore, it is possible to administer customers and customer contacts
+The purpose of the application is to create invoices and it is possible to administer customers and customer contacts.
+Furthermore, the application supports the generation of statistics and charts to analyse the revenues.

 ## Installation